xavidop/alexa-skill-autodeployer/README.md

 ### Installation

 We need to install the ASK CLI and some other bash tools like `git`, `expect` or `curl`.
 Don't worry, I prepared for you a Docker Image where all those tools are [included](https://hub.docker.com/repository/docker/xavidop/alexa-ask-aws-cli).
-We will use this Docker Image as an executor in all the steps of the CircleCI Pipeline.
+We will use this Docker Image as a main executor in all the steps of the CircleCI Pipeline.
 ## CircleCI

 CircleCi is one of the most powerful and used CI CD platforms of the world.
 CircleCI integrates with GitHub, GitHub Enterprise, and Bitbucket.
 Every time you commit code, CircleCI creates and executes a pipeline.
 CircleCI automatically runs your pipeline in a clean container or virtual machine, allowing you to test every commit.